astreum/whitepaper/README.md

 This upgrade will add a distributed file protocol called Nebula.

-Puslar network will also be upgraded with index and storage routes with complementary object message types for get, put and delete.
+Puslar network will also be upgraded with index and storage routes with complementary object message types for get and put.

 The index route stores the index of the object hash and storage provider's id.